Wompt/wompt.com/README.md

 #### Pushing changes ####
 You'll either need to SSH into the EC2 instance, or you'll need Capistrano (a ruby gem) locally for deploying.
+The deploy command also creates a git tag `deploy_yyyy_mm_dd...` and pushes it to origin
 Locally: (within any subdirectory of the application)
 		cap production deploy
 		# see a list of all commands